Published on

 Introduction

-MCP standardizes how AI applications interact with external systems, similar to how APIs standardize web application interactions with backend servers, databases, and services.
-Before MCP, integrating AI applications with external systems was highly fragmented and required building numerous custom connectors, leading to an inefficient M×N problem where M AI applications would need unique integrations for N different tools.
-By providing a common protocol, MCP transforms this challenge into a simpler M+N problem, promoting modularity, reducing complexity, and allowing users to switch between LLM providers and vendors.
+In practice, MCP standardizes how AI applications connect to and work with external systems, similar to how APIs standardize web application interactions with backend servers, databases, and services.
+Before MCP, integrating AI applications with external systems was highly fragmented and required building numerous custom connectors and prompts, leading to an inefficient M×N problem where M AI applications would need unique integrations for N different tools.

-As of April 2025, more than 10,000 integrations including some of the most used software platforms (such as Google Drive, GitHub, AWS, Notion, PayPal and Zapier) have already been implemented.
-In this guide, we dive into the MCP architecture and demonstrate how to implement a Python MCP Server and Client for the NewsAPI, allowing to automatically perform retrieval and analytics on news articles with frontier models.
+In this guide, we dive into the MCP architecture and demonstrate how to implement a Python MCP Server and Client for the NewsAPI, allowing to automatically perform retrieval and analytics on news articles with LLMs.

 Table of Contents